xiqtcacf/IndonesianCattle-Scripts/README.md

 Script to calculate the genetic similarity of each introgressed region identified by Hmmix with two different potential source lineages, Javan banteng, and gaur;

-Script to infer genetic distance shared between pairs of individuals within introgressed regions identified by Hmmix;
+Script to infer genetic distance (ibs) shared between pairs of individuals within introgressed regions identified by Hmmix;

 Script to inferred the introgression time using AncestryHMM.